Prescriptions

 We also accept requests by email.
 Email your request to: prescriptions.lyme@dorsetgp.nhs.uk

-If you cannot order your repeat prescriptions online, your prescription request can be made by sending your prescription sheet to the Surgery and indicating which items are required.
-Alternatively, you may leave your request sheet at the pharmacy of your choice.
+If you cannot order your repeat prescriptions online, your prescription request can be made in writing to the surgery (request forms are available on reception).

 If you are not registered for Online services, you may wish to consider this as it remembers which medications you are on and makes requesting repeat medication faster and easier.